Ibtissam-SAADI/CLIVP-FER/README.md

 ### Preprocessing ###
+- first we add text part for each dataset:
+-*For KMU-FED dataset*: 'python formatdescription.py' -*For FER2013 dataset*: 'python FER2013.py'
-- first we add text part for each dataset by 'python formatdescription.py', then put them in the "data" folder,
+-*For RAF-DB dataset*: 'python formatdescription.py' then put them in the "data" folder, then
 - python preprocess_datasetname.py

 ### Train and Test model ###